SaladinLeSalamander/One-Slope-Game-Collection/README.md

 This is group assignment made by a temporary assignment group, One Slope.
 The topic of this assignment is Game Collection.

 ## One Slope
-One Slope is temporary assignment group, consisted of 3 members (2 of them are active)
+One Slope is temporary assignment group, consisted of 3 members.
+Assigned for web development subject.